TN 85 (06-19)

 Verify the individual's allegation of separate purchase using:

-NOTE: If the individual is the householder, the individual’s statement, signed or on DROC, is sufficient documentation.
+NOTE: If the individual is the householder, the individual’s statement, signed or on a DROC,

 Verify separate purchase per SI 00835.150B.1. above only when: